BBC Two launch ident

-The Launch ident was a television station identification used by BBC Two between their launch night in 1964 and the introduction of colour in 1967.
+The launch ident was a television station identification used by BBC Two between their launch night in 1964 and the introduction of colour in 1967.

 Launch

 BBC Two is the second BBC channel and the third channel to air in the UK.

 On 20 April 1964, BBC2 planned to launch an evening of programmes beginning at 7:20 pm.
 However, 35 minutes before the new channel went on air, a power failure spread through most of London, affecting BBC Television Centre, where BBC2's programme control was based.
 BBC1 and BBC News were unaffected as they were still based at Alexandra Palace.
 The first signs of the new identity were slides containing the BBC2 box logo with the caption 'Will start shortly'.
-The first night's transmission consisted of this slide interspersed with new bulletins, presented by Gerald Priestland, from the news room at Alexandra Palace, which featured the new logo in the background.
+The first night's transmission consisted of this slide interspersed with news bulletins, presented by Gerald Priestland, from the news room at Alexandra Palace, which featured the new logo in the background.
 At 10 pm, the launch night was abandoned and the programme line-up was aired the following evening.
 The first programme aired was Play School at 11 am.

 Prior to the launch, the channel was represented by two kangaroo mascots, called Hullabaloo and Custard.
 Hullabaloo, a mother, represented BBC1, while Custard, her joey, represented the new BBC2.
 Hullabaloo was so called because BBC1 was entertaining and about song and dance, while Custard was named such because, as one person at the BBC stated, "everything goes with custard".